netsec-ethz/hercules/README.md

 > **NOTE**: Integers are transmitted little endian (host endianness).

 For control packets (handshake and acknowledgements, either sender to receiver or receiver to sender), index is `UINT_MAX`.
+For all control packets, the first byte of the payload contains the control packet type.
+The following control packet types exist:

+    0: Handshake packet
+    1: ACK packet
+    2: PCC feedback packet

 For data packets (sender to receiver), the index field is the index of the chunk being transmitted.
 This is **not** a packet sequence number, as chunks may be retransmitted.

 If path is not `UINT8_MAX`, it is used to account the packet to a specific path.